Cr0wn24/reliable_channel/README.md

 - Security
 - Congestion avoidance

+Leaving out connections is a design choice.
+Instead, it is designed to work well with your own connection protocol.
+Leaving out security is also intentional, as I am not an expert in the field of security and would rather give that responsibility to the user of this library.
+Congestion avoidance is something that might be added at some point.

 ## Tests

 The tests are considered successful when they pass under both perfect network conditions _and_ horrible network conditions.
 To test under poor network conditions, I recommend using something like [clumsy](https://jagt.github.io/clumsy/), which can simulate packet loss, lag, duplication, among other things.